openservicemesh/osm-docs/content/docs/tasks_usage/observability/tracing.md

 A Jaeger instance can be automatically deployed by using the `--set=OpenServiceMesh.deployJaeger=true` OSM CLI flag at install time.
 This will provision a Jaeger pod in the mesh namespace.

-Additionally, OSM has to be instructed to enable tracing on the proxies; this is done via the `tracing` section on the ConfigMap.
+Additionally, OSM has to be instructed to enable tracing on the proxies; this is done via the `tracing` section on the MeshConfig.

 The following command will both deploy Jaeger and configure the tracing parameters according to the address of the newly deployed instance of Jaeger during OSM installation:
 ```bash